Meet our staff

 Narell Joyner, BS

-Narell has forty years of experience working with children and adults in both the private and public human services field which includes the areas of mental health, developmental disabilities, special education, and child welfare.
+Narell has forty-two years of experience working with children and adults in both the private and public human services field which includes the areas of mental health, developmental disabilities, special education, and child welfare.
 Her work includes consulting, coaching, and supervising case managers/caseworkers as they examine the process for strengths-based needs assessments, planning, and individualized service delivery for children, as well as conducting training for staff on wrap-around components.

 She has participated in several thousand record reviews, interviews with families, children, and providers, as well as service planning in a variety of states/cities including North Carolina, Missouri, Florida, Alabama, New York, Arizona, Pittsburgh, PA and Chicago, IL.
 She has worked extensively within North Carolina′s Willie M. Lawsuit as well as Alabama′s R.C. lawsuit and Arizona′s J.K. lawsuit.